128technology/docs/docs/plugin_monitoring_agent.md

 ## Installation

 ### Plugin
-For deployments running 128T version `5.1.0` or greater on the conductor should install the monitoring agent plugin for configuration management.
+For deployments running 128T version `5.1.0` or greater on the conductor, install the monitoring agent plugin for configuration management.

 :::note
 The instructions for installing and managing the plugin can be found [here](plugin_intro.md#installation-and-management).